Helmholtz-UFZ/saqc/docs/ParameterDescriptions.md

 | `BAD`       | At least on test failed on the values and is therefore considered to be invalid               |
 | `UNFLAGGED` | The value has not got a flag yet.
 This might mean, that all tests passed or that no tests ran |

-How these aliases will be translated into 'real' flags (output of SaQC) dependes on the [flagger implementation](FlaggingSchemes.md) and might range from numerical values to string output.
+How these aliases will be translated into 'real' flags (output of SaQC) dependes on the [flagging scheme](FlaggingSchemes.md) and might range from numerical values to string constants.

 ### Numerical Constants
 | Alias    | Description  |